-The oldest known recipe for sweet tea was published in 1879.
-The recipe, developed by Marion Cabell Tyree, was in a cookbook she wrote called Housekeeping in Old Virginia.
+The oldest known recipe for sweet iced tea was published in 1879.
+The recipe, developed by Marion Cabell Tyree, was in a cookbook called Housekeeping in Old Virginia.
 Kinda sounds like an 1800s version of our friend Christy Jordan, doesn’t it?

-It wasn’t until 1900 that iced tea using black tea, instead of green tea, started to become popular.
-At the 1904 World Fair, a man serving hot tea realized that the summer heat was so intense, that no one wanted hot tea!
-So he ran the tea through iced lead pipes and served free iced to people walking through the fair.
+It wasn’t until the 1900s that iced tea using black tea, instead of green tea, started to become popular, which is the tea leaf blend of choice today.
+At the 1904 St. Louis World Fair, an Englishman named Richard Blechynden was serving hot tea and realized that the summer heat was so intense, that no one wanted hot tea!
+He ran the tea through iced lead pipes and served free iced to people walking through the fair.
 This catapulted iced tea into a popular American summertime drink.

 And then the Prohibition came along between 1920 and 1933.
 With beer, wine, and alcohol now illegal, people started looking for alternative beverages and iced tea grew even more in popularity!
 By this time, sweetened iced tea was in almost every southern cookbook!